-Delhi violence: Toll rises to 7, Supreme Court to hear plea on matter tomorrow
+Delhi: CM Kejriwal ‘worried’ about violence, says police do not have permission to act

 11.41 am: The chief minister appeals for calm and peace.
 He says a policeman and several civilians have died in the violence.
 “I will meet Home Minister Amit Shah at 12 pm”, he says.
 “Several houses were set on fire and shops were damaged.
 It is very unfortunate.”

 11.40 am: Kejriwal says hospital authorities have been told to give best possible treatment to victims.
+“Everyone who has been affected or the seven people who died were also from among us, were one of us,” he adds.
+“I have also asked district magistrates to take out peace march with police in these areas.”

 11.37 am: Kejriwal addresses the press after meeting Northeast Delhi MLAs and officials.
 He says the police are outnumbered and that they cannot take action until they receive orders to do so.